Today you'll learn how to use a vaporizer.

 If you’re an ex-smoker:

-Also, I might be stating the obvious here…but give your vaporizer enough time to fully heat-up.
-This is all dependent on your specific vaporizer and ranges from 10 seconds to 15 minutes.
+Also, I might be stating the obvious here, but give your vaporizer enough time to fully heat-up.
+This is all dependent on your specific vaporizer and ranges from 10 seconds to 15 minutes (for some desktop vaporizers).

 If you really want to dive deep in vaping temperatures, check out our advanced guide on how to choose the best temperature to vape weed.